Execution (computing)

-Execution in computer and software engineering is the process by which a computer or virtual machine reads and acts on the instructions of a computer program.
+Execution in computer and software engineering is the process by which a computer or virtual machine interprets and acts on the instructions of a computer program.
 Each instruction of a program is a description of a particular action which must be carried out, in order for a specific problem to be solved.
-Execution involves repeatedly following a 'fetch–decode–execute' cycle for each instruction done by control unit.
+Execution involves repeatedly following a "fetch–decode–execute" cycle for each instruction done by the control unit.
 As the executing machine follows the instructions, specific effects are produced in accordance with the semantics of those instructions.

 Programs for a computer may be executed in a batch process without human interaction or a user may type commands in an interactive session of an interpreter.
 In this case, the "commands" are simply program instructions, whose execution is chained together.

 The term run is used almost synonymously.
 A related meaning of both "to run" and "to execute" refers to the specific action of a user starting (or launching or invoking) a program, as in "Please run the application."

 Process

 Prior to execution, a program must first be written.
 This is generally done in source code, which is then compiled at compile time (and statically linked at link time) to produce an executable.
 This executable is then invoked, most often by an operating system, which loads the program into memory (load time), possibly performs dynamic linking, and then begins execution by moving control to the entry point of the program; all these steps depend on the Application Binary Interface of the operating system.
 At this point execution begins and the program enters run time.
-The program then runs until it ends, either normal termination or a crash.
+The program then runs until it ends, either in a normal termination or a crash.